poddmo/abcde/README.md

   - This helps to prevent artist duplication due to inconsistent capitalisation

 ## Todo
-- escape bash characters in extended info
 - improve the diff display: show cddb entry number in the header
 - highlight CDDB entries with extended info and provide a way to view it
-- differentiate EXTD and EXTT: EXTD should appear on all tracks
 - make the CDDB entry choice prompt for locally cached (line ~2618) the same as in do_cddbedit (line ~3031)
 - quit immediately and exit cleanly options
 - archive metadata action